MLK FOOD PARK

 The MLK Food Park is open on Fridays, Saturdays, and Sundays from April 9 - May 2, 2021.

-Visitors can experience the community space, enjoy a bite from one of our many local eateries, and give input on the future of mobile food vending options for Dallas.
+Visitors can experience the community space, enjoy a bite from one of our many local eateries, walk through the community garden, play in the kid's play area, and give input on the future of mobile food vending options for Dallas.

 Vendors will change daily, so check the calendar for the latest updates.